Dutch Design Garden Apartment in Amsterdam

 Amsterdam has paid parking throughout the city.
 During the day it is easy to find a parking space in our neighbourhood.
 In the evening it might take you a little bit longer.

-A day-ticket (from 9am-9pm) is 21,60 euro in our neighbourhood.
+A day-ticket (from 9am-9pm) is 23,50 euro in our neighbourhood.
 Sundays are free.
-We can book it online for you in advance or you can book it on https://parkeerkaart.amsterdam.nl/
+You can book it online in advance: https://parkeerkaart.amsterdam.nl/

 Park & Ride (P+R) is the cheapest way to

 park your car.
 These car parks

 are located on the outskirts of the city near motorways and have

 The eastside of Amsterdam is strikingly green and spacious, yet it also has plenty of sights and opportunities for shopping, eating and drinking on offer.

 For busy Amsterdam nightlife you can easily take the tram into the city centre but for a good meal and a pleasant evening out there is a great selection in our neighborhood which is home to some of the city's most highly-regarded restaurants: De Kas (who grow food in their own greenhouses), Merkelbach (slowfood in a park) and Riva (with beautiful views over the Amstel River).